Spire Falls At Paris' Notre Dame As Cathedral Is Engulfed In Flames

 Police in Paris asked people to avoid the area to facilitate the passage of emergency vehicles.

-Mayor of Paris Anne Hidalgo called the fire "terrible," and said Paris firefighters are trying to control the flames.
+Paris Mayor Anne Hidalgo called the fire "terrible" and said firefighters are trying to control the flames.

 Un terrible incendie est en cours à la cathédrale Notre-Dame de Paris.
 Les @PompiersParis sont en train de tenter de maîtriser les flammes.
 Nous sommes mobilisés sur place en lien étroit avec le @dioceseParis.
 J'invite chacune et chacun à respecter le périmètre de sécurité. pic.twitter.com/9X0tGtlgba— Anne Hidalgo (@Anne_Hidalgo) April 15, 2019

-French president Emmanuel Macron canceled an address to the nation that was planned.
+French President Emmanuel Macron canceled an address to the nation that was planned.
 "Notre-Dame de Paris is in flames," he tweeted.
 "Emotion of an entire nation.
 Thinking of all Catholics and all French people.
 Like all our compatriots, I am sad this evening to see this part of us burn."

 There was no immediate word on the cause of the blaze, but the structure has been undergoing a $6.8 million renovation project, including work on its spire.